pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 give both motors a positive speed to _drive forwards_, and a negative speed to _reverse_.
 Without this setup, you'd have to remember to negate the speed of the left motor in each motor block.
-That would be error prone and easy to forget.
+That would be error-prone and easy to forget.

 Setting the positive direction is also useful for mechanisms such as lifts, grippers, and so on.
 You can make positive correspond to "up" and negative to